Acktarius/conceal-assistant-ez/README.md

 #### 2 for installation:

-Preinst : Pre-install checks if you have node, npm, nodemon already installed, if not they will be installed
+Preinst : Pre-install checks if you have node, npm, nodemon and sensors already installed, if not they will be installed

-  Then it will place conceal-assistant folder to its destination folder : opt
+  Then it will place conceal-assistant folder to its destination folder : /opt and create a **ccx-assistant.service**

 Postinst : Post-installation installs the dependancies, and move + enable + start the ccx-assistant.service